epfl-ada/ada-2021-project-comic-sans/README.md

 ## Research Questions <a name="Research_questions"></a>
 1. What is the most common profile among the speakers that have talked about the enviroment?
 Which aspects of a person are more likely to prompt him to make a statement about the enviroment?
 (Speaker level)
-2. How does the frequency of quotes concerning climate change evolve over time in general and specifically per media source? (time level)
-3. Event studies: How do events such as Conference of the Parties or climate strikes affect the media's interest on our subject ? (time level) ->
+2. How does the frequency of quotes concerning climate change evolve over time in general and specifically per media source? (time level).
+Event studies: How do events such as Conference of the Parties or climate strikes affect the media's interest on our subject ? (time level) ->
 3. What is the magnitude of the presence of enviromental quotes compared to other significant topics ?
 5. What are some main characteristics of speakers being quoted about the environment by specific news sources?